omarsar/project_sharing/descriptions/e_interface_client.md

 # E. Deployed API and Interface Client

-This week are are deploying our APIs into live production and building up our interface as a web client application.
+This week we are deploying our APIs into live production and building up our interface as a web client application.
 We are interested in seeing if we can get users to login for now!
 Take a look at the latest code at:
   - [Deployed API](https://github.com/ISS-Security/configshare)
   - [Interface Client](https://github.com/ISS-Security/configshare-app)